Generative AI-Enhanced Multi-Modal Semantic Communication in Internet of Vehicles: System Design and Methodologies: Case Study

 The training of the proposed system is divided into three stages.
 In the first stage, we train the multi-modal fusion encoder and semantic decoder modules.
 In the second stage, we add channel and channel encoding, and channel decoding training before the BEV compressor.
-The network prior to the channel simulates local processing on the vehicle, while the network following the channel, including the BEV compressor, simulates processing on an edge server, which handles higher computational demands.
+The network before the channel simulates local processing on the vehicle, while the network following the channel, including the BEV compressor, simulates processing on an edge server, which handles higher computational demands.
 This split-learning approach addresses the challenge of limited computational power in autonomous vehicles.
-In the third stage, the diffusion model is used for refinement.
+The learning rate is set to $1 \times 10^{-4}$, with the AdamW optimizer employed with a learning rate scheduler.
+In the third stage, the DM is used for refinement.
+The learning rate is adjusted to $1 \times 10^{-3}$, the inference is set to 1000 steps, and the Adam optimizer is adopted.
 Our experiments are conducted on a system equipped with an NVIDIA RTX 4090(24GB) GPU.